 More than 3.24 million people live below the poverty line in Australia, including nearly 774,000 children or 1 in 6.
 Globally 700 million people are unable to meet their basic daily needs and live on less than US$2 a day.

-In Anti-Poverty Week, YOU can help fight poverty and hardship!
+During Anti-Poverty Week, you can help fight poverty and hardship.

 Learn how you can take action in 2021 ahead of and during Anti-Poverty Week which will be 17-23 October, 2021.